thehyve/transmart-core/README.md

 * fixing permissions and tablespace assignments;
 * importing some example data – these are intended for development, the targets are not robust enough to be generally applicable.
+* Running the Solr cores for Faceted Search and the Sample Explorer

 The current schema is the one necessary to support the [`master` branch][master] on The Hyve's fork.